Plays

 Charlie: (proud) I got her, I got her!

 Jake: But dead!
-Trapped under rubble, dismembered, dehydrated, asphyxiated, starving, buried alive, crushed under the weight of unnatural dreams, the general idea OK, but the method stinking, perhaps? (pauses) I remember our dog getting run over and my mother screaming as it lay bleeding in the middle of the road, (Charlie starts crying) with her crying and stroking its poor little head, trying to lift it up, taking it to the vet.
-But after years of faithful love it raised its muzzle, snarling, something it had never done before, eye whites showing, nearly biting her finger off.
-Blind with pain and dying, striking out defending himself, thinking it got attacked.
-My mother screaming, also in pain, it no longer recognizing her, feeling betrayed, one thing or another, it often happens I’m told, when in agony, animals and people alike, striking out savagely…
+Trapped under rubble, dismembered, dehydrated, asphyxiated, starving, buried alive, crushed under the weight of unnatural dreams, the general idea OK, but the method stinking? (pauses) I remember our dog getting run over and my mother screaming as it lay bleeding in the middle of the road, (Charlie starts crying) with her crying and stroking its poor little head, trying to lift it up, taking it to the vet.
+But after years of faithful love it raised its snout, snarling, something it had never done before, eye whites showing, nearly biting her finger off.
+Blind with pain and dying, striking out defending itself, thinking it got attacked.
+My mother screaming, also in pain, it no longer recognizing her, feeling betrayed, one thing or another, it often happens I’m told, when in agony, animals and people alike, savagely striking out…

 Charlie: (wiping his eyes, blowing his nose as best he can) Why are you telling me this?
 What’s your name?

 Jake: Ella Fitzgerald.
-I never understood why the wounded wound…the mute remain silent, the blind close their eyes, how memories… how memories bite off fingers and how nobody marches alone, people who march liking it, people who march having done it before.
-People who march… hey, you wanted to be dead, but decided to brutalize, the space in between…. calling it a life… life?
+I never understood why the wounded wound…the mute remain silent, the blind close their eyes, how memories… how memories can bite fingers off, how nobody marches alone, those who march liking it, those who march having done it before.
+People who march… hey, you wanted to be dead, but decided to brutalize, the space in between…. calling it life?

-Charlie (defensive): I just arrived, I walked here alone, wanting to breathe open air, meet you, no flags, no guns, all that… old hat.
+Charlie (defensive): What do you know?
+I just got here, walking here alone, wanting to breathe open air, meet you, no flags, no guns, all that… old hat.
 Having fun, pretending we’re clowns, then leaving… How did we meet, who are you, have I known you…long?
 What are we playing, is it passed 4 o’clock?
 Have we started, what are yoù doing here?
 Are you following me?
 Am I your mother’s dog?
 Just like him, no family my own? (laughs) If I have no children, then why screw the babysitter?

-Jake: I follow those who think they’re followed, because there’s a reason and I want to find out.
+Jake: I follow those who think they’re followed, because there must be a damned good reason and I want to find out.
 It stinks there where they march, ruining the fresh, the free open air...
 Maybe you want to find out what the hell that smell is, protruding from uniforms walking the wrong side.

-Charlie: I fought for my land, drawing the line…
+Charlie: It’s true.
+I fought.
+For my land, drawing the line…

 Jake: A line in the sand?
 OK, but only in sand, where footsteps live, barely visible, partially washed ‘way, shifting, yet always leading some place.